SmallPaullie/Webasto_Unite_Home_Assistant_Solar_and_Load_Balancing/README.md

 3. Add the lines in the secrets.yaml file to your existing secrets.yaml file
 4. Add the lines in the configuration.yaml file to the configuration.yaml file
 5. If wanted/needed (I recomment!) use supplied example HA View (TAB) 'views/view_webasto.yaml' for managing EV charger
-6. Enjoy using solar power for EV charging and load balancing to prevent grid overload
+6. Enjoy using solar power for EV charging, with load balancing to prevent grid overload, solar charging and home battery support